peteratseneca/dps923winter2014/Week_06/README.md

 - added the components manually
 - still not a best practice, but it does show you the pieces involved

+**NavModel**

+Two-level navigation-based app that we built ourselves.

+Features:
+- based on a copy of the NavBuild example app
+- uses a best practice model object

 **TVS Single**

 Table view, select, single item selection.